Special Education Links

 The Council for Exceptional Children (CEC) is the largest international professional organization dedicated to improving educational outcomes for individuals with exceptionalities, students with disabilities, and/or the gifted.
 CEC advocates for appropriate governmental policies, sets professional standards, provides continual professional development, advocates for newly and historically underserved individuals with exceptionalities, and helps professionals obtain conditions and resources necessary for effective professional practice.

-Utah State Office of Education (USOE) Calendar
+Utah State Board of Education (USBE) Calendar

 The Utah State Office of Education (USOE), in conjunction with Utah Personnel Development Center (UPDC), the Utah Parent Center (UPC), and other organizations have all come together to create this comprehensive calendar.
 You can view the entire calendar or narrow your options down by topic, organization, and/or services.